 5. After the final report version is submitted to the Principal, the latter shall not demand from the Contractor to introduce additional modifications to the report.

-6. Not later than in fifteenthree calendar days from the date of the Principal approving the Timesheet for the Contractor’s specialist at BNPP within the reporting monthtogether with the Certificate of Handover and Acceptance of works, the Contractor shall submit a copy of the approved Time Sheet, together withCertificate of Performed Services Acceptance,Certificate of Acceptance performed Services(Appendix No. 15) and relevant invoice of the performed services to the Principal in Tehran (NPPD Co.).
-At the same time, the Contractor shall forward the original copy of the previously submitted Time Sheet to the Principal as soon as possible.together with the Certificate of Handover and Acceptance of works.
-The ground for the Certificate of Performed Services Acceptance submission shall be the Timesheet for the Contractor’s specialists at BNPP with the Certificate of Handover and Acceptance of worksapproved by the Principal's representative at BNPP-1.
+6. Not later than in fifteen calendar days from the date of the Principal approving the Timesheet for the Contractor’s specialists at BNPP within the reporting month, the Contractor shall submit the approved Time Sheet, Certificate of Performed Services Acceptance(Appendix No. 15) and relevant invoice for the renderedservicesto the Principal (NPPD) in Tehran.
+The ground for the Certificate of Performed Services Acceptance submission shall be the Timesheet for the Contractor’s specialists at BNPP approved by the Principal's representative at BNPP-1.

 7. The Principal shall review and sign the Certificate of Performed Services Acceptance within seven working days from the date of its official receipt.